f5devcentral/volterra-management/README.md

-# Volterra Onboarding
+# Volterra Management

-This project contains scripts to help onboard user(s) to a Volterra Tenant Console
+This project contains scripts and Azure functions to help onboard user(s) to a Volterra Tenant Console and manage Volterra Quotas

 # Requirements